Leganeski/PJ2ARC/README.md

 * Atmosphere height increased to 19 km so that it can thin out more smoothly.
 * Terrain altitude increased by about x4, to a new maxium altitude of 1000 m.
 This makes for taller but somewhat less steep hills.
 * Adiabatic index increased to 11.
 This is not realistic, but it maintains the distinctive feature of Jones that the speed of sound is just less than orbital velocity.
-* The increase to Jones's radius and terrain altitudes could destroy any craft saved in Jones's SOI before applying the patch.
+* Be very careful when loading craft saved in Jones's SOI before applying the patch, because the increase to Jones's radius and terrain altitude could break or destroy them.

 #### Selectable spoilers
-If you have already found [REDACTED], this patch lets you find it again more easily by clicking [REDACTED] in the [REDACTED].
+Allows you to find [REDACTED] again more easily by clicking [REDACTED] in the [REDACTED].

-(This is intentionally vague because it's a big spoiler.)
+(This is intentionally vague because it's a big spoiler.
+If you don't know what it means, don't apply the patch because that could spoil it.)